Project INNOMET

 Funding scheme:

-This project is funded by the Province Styria (Zukunftsfonds Steiermark) (Grant Agreement no. PN 1507).
+This project was funded by the Province Styria (Zukunftsfonds Steiermark) (Grant Agreement no. PN 1507).

 Project consortium:

-Beginning with the project coordination, the consortium is formed as follows:
+Beginning with the project coordination, the consortium was formed as follows: